 GNU/Linux & FOSS

-Hi!
-I 'switched to Linux'™ around August 2024, so I am pretty new to it all.
-It has since become a big interest of mine, and I thought writing about it as a beginner might be helpful to others that are considering switching, as Windows 10 support ends in October of 2025.
+Hi, I have been using Linux daily since around August 2024, so I am pretty new to it all.
+It has since become a big interest of mine, as there is a lot of stuff to learn.
+I thought writing about it as a beginner might be helpful to others that are considering switching, or are forced to switch, as Windows 10 support ends on October 14th 2025.

 GNU/Linux

-I currently use Linux Mint 22.1 - Xfce edition on my main computer.
+I use Linux Mint - Xfce edition on my main computer.
 Mint is very new user friendly and highly compatible, and Xfce has quickly become my favourite desktop environment, mostly for it's customization and the way it presents information clearly.
+I would recommend Cinnamon for new users though.

 FOSS

-I have always used a bunch of free and open source software, even on Windows, but am using many more alternatives now on Linux, and on my phone with F-Droid and related.
-Any posts about the above will be linked here.
+I have always used a bunch of free and open source software, even on Windows, but am now using many more alternatives on Linux and on my phone with F-Droid.

 Linux & FOSS Posts